kagahd/pigallery2-metadata-editor/README.md

 ## ExifTool Config

 The file `ExifTool_config` is required **only** to support the `XMP-fstop:Favorite` tag used by the F-Stop Android app.
 You may extend this file to define additional custom tags.

-## Notes

-- This setup leaves the PiGallery2 source **completely untouched**, so you benefit from future updates without merge conflicts.
-- Metadata edits are instantly visible in PiGallery2 when you revisit a folder.
-- Changes are also immediately reflected back in F-Stop Gallery on Android after syncing the modified images.

 ## License